-6. Plaintiff made written demand upon Defendant for payment of the Account more than 30 days prior to filing this lawsuit.
-7. All documents attached to the petition are true copies of the original documents.
-8. All signatures on attachments to the petition are genuine.
-9. Matters stated in the documents attached to the petition are accurate.
-10. Plaintiff should recover judgment as requested in its petition filed herein.
-11. Neither Defendant, nor Obligor has a claim, offset or credit against Plaintiff.
-12. Defendant was properly served with the petition and Plaintiff's Requests For Admission on the date indicated in the return of citation.
-13. Venue is proper in this court.
-14. The court has jurisdiction over Defendant and the subject matter of this suit.
-DOCUMENT REQUEST 1.
-All invoices and statements of account received by Defendant from Plaintiff.
-2. All calculations relating to the balance due Plaintiff.
-3. All communication to or from Defendant, including emails, relating to Guaranty or the Account.
-4. All written or electronic communication between Defendant and any other party to this suit.
-5. All emails between Plaintiff and Defendant.
-6. All documents relating to every offset, credit, or claim against Plaintiff.
-7. All reports of experts which may be called to testify in this cause.
-8. All computations, charts, and visual aids relating to the transactions between the parties.
-9. All Documents relating to the Guaranty and Account.
+made written demand upon Defendant for ior to filing this lawsuit. r payment of the Account more than 7.
+All docui ments attached to the petition are true cop ies of the original documents.
+8. All signa tures on attachments to the petition are ge enuine.
+9. Matters s stated in the documents attached to the pet ition are accurate.
+10. Plaintiff s should recover judgment as requested in it es petition filed herein.
+11. Neither D Defendant, nor Obligor has a claim, offset or credit against Plaintiff. nt was properly served with the petition and te indicated in the return of citation. d Plaintiff's Requests For Admission 13.
+Venue is proper in this court.
+14. The court t has jurisdiction over Defendant and the s subject matter of this suit.

-12. Obligor's accounts payable records relating to Defendant's account with Plaintiff.
+DOCUMENT REQUEST

-Defendant's accounts payable records relating to Defendant's account with Plaintiff.
+- 1. All invoices and statements of account received by Defendant from Plaintiff. - 2.
+All calculations relating to the balance due Plaintiff. - 3.
+All communication to or from Defendant, including emails, relating to Guaranty or the Account. - 4.
+All written or electronic communication between Defendant and any other party to this suit. - 5.
+All emails between Plaintiff and Defendant. - 6.
+All documents relating to every offset, credit, or claim against Plaintiff. - 7.
+All reports of experts which may be called to testify in this cause. - 8.
+All computations, charts, and visual aids relating to the transactions between the parties. - 9.
+All Documents relating to the Guaranty and Account. - 10.
+Obligor's books and records as they relate to Plaintiff. - 11.
+Defendant's accounts payable records relating to Defendant's account with Plaintiff. - 12.
+Obligor's accounts payable records relating to Defendant's account with Plaintiff.